slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Don’t be the smartest person in the room.
 Hangout with, and learn from, people smarter than yourself.
 Even better, find smart people who will disagree with you."
 -- Kevin Kelly*

+> *"Cultivate 12 people who love you, because they are worth more than 12 million people who like you."
+-- Kevin Kelly*

 > *"Don’t loan money to a friend unless you are ready to make it a gift."
 -- Kevin Kelly*

+> *"Bad friends will prevent you from having good friends."
+-- African Proverb*

+> *"I don’t like that man.
+I must get to know him better."
+-- Abraham Lincoln*